 Sit up tall with your back straight, head forward, and hands on the band or handles.
 Pull your elbows back towards your body, close to your sides, arching your back, and expanding your chest.

 As you feel your back muscles squeeze together, exhale as you pull the band tight and inhale as you slowly release back to starting position.
-Perform 3-4 sets with 10-12 repetitions each, going a bit faster on the pulling movement, returning to the start position a little slower.
+Perform 3-4 sets with 10-12 repetitions each, going a bit faster on the pulling movement, and returning to the start position a little slower.

 This movement can be done with the flat, tubed with handles or pull-up assist band.